 The National Junior Honor Society (NJHS) Chapter of Saint Jeanne de Lestonnac School is a duly chartered and affiliated chapter of the prestigious national organization (NHS).
 Membership is open to those students in grades seven and eight who meet the required standards in five areas of evaluation: scholarship, service, leadership, citizenship, and character.
 The standard for selection is established by the national office of NJHS and has been revised to meet our local chapter needs.
 Students do not apply for this organization.
 A faculty council bestows this honor upon qualified students on behalf of the faculty each trimester.

-NJHS requires that students earn Honor Roll (an overall grade of 95.0% in the 7 main subjects) in any grading period.
-In order to maintain membership and not be disqualified, a student may not earn any grade lower than a C in an academic subject and lower than a B in conduct.
-Students who meet the requirements may obtain an application packet on the school’s NJHS website.
-Upon receiving all applications, a faculty council will evaluate the student for acceptance into NJHS.
+NJHS requires that students earn an overall grade percentage average of 89.5% or higher in the 5 main subjects, as well as in independent reading and effort and responsibility.
+In order to maintain membership and not be disqualified students must earn a 79.5% or higher in Spanish and a 70% or credit in all other courses.
+Students who meet the academic requirements will be evaluated by the faculty council for acceptance into NJHS.
 To evaluate a candidate’s character, leadership and citizenship, the faculty council uses the student’s report card, disciplinary records, and overall conduct in and out of class.
 Students selected for membership are inducted at the Fall Recognition Assembly and at the First and Second trimester awards assemblies.
 Once inducted, new members are required to maintain the same level of performance (or better) in all criteria that led to their selection.
 This obligation includes regular attendance at chapter meetings held monthly during the school year, 10 hours of service per trimester, and participation in the chapter service project(s).

-Scholarship: Students who have a cumulative grade point average of 95.0 percent, meet the scholarship requirement for membership.
+Scholarship: Students who have a cumulative grade point average of 89.5 percent or higher, meet the scholarship requirement for membership.
 These students are then eligible for consideration on the basis of service, leadership, and character.

 Service: This quality is defined through the voluntary contributions made by a student to the school or community, done without compensation and with a positive, courteous, and enthusiastic spirit.
 Students who are accepted into membership must complete a minimum of 10 community service hours each trimester.
 These hours may only be for NJHS and may not be used to fulfill requirements for any other organization.